Ciurea rail disaster: Lack of information

-The lack of information on the accident is due primarily to the exceptional situation in which the Romanian state found itself at the time.
+The lack of information on the wreck is due primarily to the exceptional situation in which the Romanian state found itself at the time.
 The Kingdom of Romania was at war with the Central Powers, and the government, the military, and most citizens took refuge in Moldavia, while Muntenia, including its capital Bucharest, and Dobruja were occupied.
-Given the national crisis, few newspapers reported the accident.
+Given the national crisis, few newspapers reported the wreck.
 It is not very clear whether there was an investigation, or what its results may have been.
 Primary sources of information are limited to the testimony of survivors, memoirs, press, and interwar publications that have addressed the issue.